forgefed/forgefed/README.md

 - Domain (e.g. in "A loves B", A probably has to be a person, or at least some living being)
 - Range (e.g. in "A lives at B", B has to be a Location/Place)

+The file `VOCABULARY.md` contains these 2 lists.
+Other files such as `ISSUE.md` have plans and ideas and info, based on which the vocabulary is gradually written.

+The intention is to reuse properties and classes in the RDFiverse and ActivityPub!
+Some things in VOCABULARY.md may be removed in favor of existing entities defined in such places.
+As a result, though, we need to provide guidelines for the stuff that should be included in JSON-LD data sent between servers!
+For example, if we reuse `dc:author` from the Dublin Core ontology, eventually `ISSUE.md` should have an example for a JSON-LD issue object, to show the use of `dc:author` there.